Ion Jinga

 Ion Jinga (born 1 September 1961) is a Romanian diplomat working in the Romanian Ministry of Foreign Affairs since 1992.
-Between 9 April 2003 and 7 March 2008 he served as the Romanian Ambassador to the Kingdom of Belgium and between 7 March 2008 and 4 August 2015 he held the position of Ambassador of Romania to the United Kingdom of Great Britain and Northern Ireland.
+Between 9 April 2003 and 7 March 2008 he was the Ambassador to Belgium and between 7 March 2008 and 4 August 2015 he was Ambassador to the United Kingdom.
 Between 4 August 2015 and 1 July 2022 he was Ambassador extraordinary and plenipotentiary, Permanent Representative of Romania to the United Nations in New York.
 On 2 July 2022 he started his term as Ambassador extraordinary and plenipotentiary, Permanent Representative of Romania to the Council of Europe in Strasbourg.

 Studies

 Born in Câmpulung, Jinga attended from 1976 the city's Dinicu Golescu High School, graduating in 1980 as a valedictorian.
 He subsequently enrolled in the Faculty of Physics at the University of Bucharest, which he graduated from in 1986.
 During his final two university years he taught as a physics teacher and after graduation he worked as a physicist engineer at the Institute of Nuclear Power Reactors in Pitești.
 Between 1991 and 1992 he worked for the Argeș County Prefecture, and on 1 November 1992 he became a diplomat within the Romanian Ministry of Foreign Affairs.

 Jinga graduated from the Faculty of Law at the University of Bucharest (1987-1992) and from the National University of Political Studies and Public Administration (1990-1992).
 In parallel, between 1991 and 1992, he attended a Master's course at the College of Europe in Bruges, Belgium, which resulted in an MA in European Administration.
 Next he completed an International Relations course at University of Leeds, United Kingdom, under a "Know How Fund" scholarship offered by the Foreign and Commonwealth Office.
 Between 1997 and 1999 he conducted a NATO-funded research project entitled "Joining NATO, the EU, and the WEU: differences, similarities, synergies.
 Romania's case".
 In 1999 he received a Doctorate in Law for his thesis entitled "Institutional Reform of the European Union in the Context of the Intergovernmental Conference to Review the Maastricht Treaty".
 His thesis was published as a book entitled "The European Union: Realities and Perspectives" (Ed.
 Lumina Lex, 1999).